 Every aspect of science is propelled by a vision of the future, research in the present, and the roots of the past.
 Our days are filled with explorations in the here and now, and through News Flashes campers are introduced to visionary works as well historically significant scientists.
 Past, Present, Future provides our campers with inspiration for what is possible, a grounding in the past, and the validation that they are the scientists of today.

 We believe that understanding leads to action and problem solving.
-Each year educators and campers participate in an authentic community service project.
+Each year educators and campers explore ways that they can impact the world in a positive way through science.